-Bile Duct cancer (Cholangiocarcinoma), comprise about 30% of all primary liver tumors and includes both intrahepatic and extrahepatic bile duct cancers.
+SUMMARY: The FDA on September 30, 2022, granted accelerated approval to LYTGOBI® (Futibatinib) for adult patients with previously treated, unresectable, locally advanced, or metastatic intrahepatic cholangiocarcinoma harboring Fibroblast Growth Factor Receptor 2 (FGFR2) gene fusions or other rearrangements.
+Bile Tract cancer (Cholangiocarcinoma) is a rare, heterogenous cancer, and comprises about 30% of all primary liver tumors and includes both intrahepatic and extrahepatic bile duct cancers.
 Klatskin tumor is a type of Cholangiocarcinoma that begins in the hilum, at the junction of the left and right bile ducts.
 It is the most common type of Cholangiocarcinoma, accounting for more than half of all cases.
-About 8,000 people in the US are diagnosed with Cholangiocarcinoma each year and approximately 20% of the cases are suitable for surgical resection, whereas a majority of patients at diagnosis have advanced disease.
-The 5-year survival is less than 10%, with limited progress made over the past two decades.
+About 8,000 people in the US are diagnosed with Cholangiocarcinoma each year and approximately 20% of the cases are suitable for surgical resection.
+The 5-year survival among those with advanced stage disease is less than 10%, with limited progress made over the past two decades.

 Approximately 75% of patients are diagnosed with late-stage disease, and are often treated with Gemcitabine plus Cisplatin, based on the findings of the ABC-02 study.
 Second line treatment options include FOLFOX regimen, which is associated with a Response Rate of about 5%, median Progression Free Survival (PFS) of about 4 months, and median Overall Survival (OS) of about 6 months.
 There is therefore an unmet need for new effective therapies.